rust-lang/book/second-edition/nostarch/chapter12.md

 Listing 12-7: Changing `parse_config` into `Config::new`

-We've updated `main` where we were calling `parse_config` to instead call `Config::new`.
-We've changed the name of `parse_config` to `new` and moved it within an `impl` block, which makes the `new` function associated with `Config`.
+We’ve updated `main` where we were calling `parse_config` to instead call `Config::new`.
+We’ve changed the name of `parse_config` to `new` and moved it within an `impl` block, which makes the `new` function associated with `Config`.
 Try compiling this again to make sure it works.

 ### Fixing the Error Handling

-Now we'll work on fixing our error handling.
-Recall that we mentioned attempting to access the values in the `args` vector at index 1 or index 2 will cause the program to panic if the vector contains fewer than 3 items.
+Now we’ll work on fixing our error handling.
+Recall that we mentioned that attempting to access the values in the `args` vector at index `1` or index `2` will cause the program to panic if the vector contains fewer than 3 items.
 Try running the program without any arguments; it will look like this:

 ```